cypherhaus/lsd/README.md

 ## Getting Started

+1. Clone the repo

-1. Create an account at Supabase and ZEBEDEE and enter the environment variables in an `.env.local` file
+2. Create an account at Supabase and ZEBEDEE and enter the environment variables in an `.env.local` file

 ```bash
 NEXT_PUBLIC_SUPABASE_URL=